 If you experience this behavior or something similar, you may be having problems with overheating.

-What causes overheating in a computer
+What causes excessive heat in a computer?

 There are many reasons why a computer will overheat.
 In fact, as long as your computer is old enough, it's actually inevitable.
 Here are some of the causes: